shubhammca88/kubestarter-2025/K8S/02.Pod/pod.md

 # `Kubernetes Pods`

-Pods are the fundamental building blocks of applications in Kubernetes.
-They are the smallest deployable units and can contain one or more containers that share resources.
+Pods are the smallest deployable units and can contain one or more containers that share resources.

 ## Why Use Pods?